 Guidelines for Endorsers

-Social media gives customers another way to talk to each other and Nordstrom and share feedback.
-We want to ensure that customers who see Nordstrom advertising messages (ads, blog posts, Facebook, Twitter or other posts) have a clear understanding about where those messages originated.
+Social media gives customers a way to talk to one another and Nordstrom and share feedback.
+We want to ensure that customers who see Nordstrom advertising messages (including ads, product reviews, blog posts, Facebook, Twitter or other posts) have a clear understanding about where those messages originated.

-It’s up to you how you disclose the connection to Nordstrom but it should be clear and obvious to your reader.
-For example, you might say “Nordstrom gave me X” in your blog post or, on Twitter, you might include a hashtag such as #ad #paid or #nordstromad.
+It's up to you how you disclose the connection to Nordstrom, but it should be clear and obvious to your reader.
+For example, you might say "Nordstrom gave me X" or "I work for Nordstrom" in your post, or you might include a hashtag such as #ad, #paid or #nordstromad.
 When in doubt, disclose.